All posts by weblio PH

 Part C_3 Description

 Please look at and study the pictures below.
-These are pictures from Japan and Bangladesh.
+These are pictures from Japan and India.
 I will ask you a question.

 (Give the student at least 20 seconds to study both pictures.)